strajdzsha/Tenderly_Hackathon_2022/README.md

 * Reading data by passing key value

 ## How To Use
-* Create Infura account and get Görli link
+* Create Infura account and get Goerli link
 * Get private key from your wallet
 * Import class Web3DatabaseAPI
-* Create object of type Web3DatabaseAPI and pass Görli link and private key as constructor parameters
+* Create object of type Web3DatabaseAPI and pass Goerli link and private key as constructor parameters

 ## Example
 ```python